sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

    >>> dict(ContinuedFraction('3.245').remainders)
    {3: ContinuedFraction(4, 1), 2: ContinuedFraction(49, 4), 1: ContinuedFraction(200, 49), 0: ContinuedFraction(649, 200)}

-As with convergents the result is a generator of an enumerated sequence of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances.

 Using the simple continued fraction of :math:`\frac{649}{200}` we can verify that these remainders are mathematically correct.